 Get up to 4 Free Quotes!

 In a switch loop, the hot and neutral wires arrive at the light fixture before reaching the switch.
 If you simply connected the wires from the light to the switch, the light would always be on.
-That would not only drive your electric bills way up, but it would burn out bulbs way too quickly.
-Instead, you use a switch loop wiring pattern to control when you want the light on and off.
+Instead, we use a switch loop wiring pattern to control when you want the light on and off.

 To make a switch loop, connect the incoming hot (black) wire to the white neutral wire that runs to the switch.
 Mark the white wire at each end with black tape or black paint to indicate it is hot.
-Now the incoming white neutral wire is attached to the light fixture, as usual, and the black wire from the switch is connected to the light fixture.
-In this way, the hot wire initially bypasses the fixture, then loops through the switch and back to the fixture.
+Next, the incoming white neutral wire is attached to the light fixture, as usual, and the black wire from the switch is connected to the light fixture.
+With this, the hot wire initially bypasses the fixture, then loops through the switch and back to the fixture.

 The switch leg, also known as the hot (black) wire described above, is the wire that actually turns the light on.
 It sends the electricity to the light fixture.

 Find An Electrician

 As you can see, switch loops don’t only provide convenience, but also improve our home design, hiding those ugly fan and light fixture cords.
 However, fixing or installing switch loops can be tricky and dangerous.
 If your light fixture or electricity is causing problems, use ImproveNet to find the most reliable electricians in your town.